YourJCU Subject and Teaching Survey

 Staff can also help students understand how to give constructive criticism.
 A frequent lament of staff is that student evaluations are more a popularity contest than actual evaluations of teaching and learning.
 One reason for this is that students are rarely educated about constructive criticism.
 For ideas, view this Student Engagement and Feedback Framework (PDF, 888 KB).

-Students will receive personalised weekly email reminders during the survey period.
-Reminders cease once a student completes their surveys.
+Students will receive reminder emails during the survey period.
+Reminders will cease once a student completes their surveys.

 Are student responses confidential?

 To complete the survey, students must access the online survey via LearnJCU using their unique JCU username and password.
 All student data is secured and encrypted.

 Student identification numbers are linked to the YourJCU surveys for three main reasons:

 - To prevent any student from submitting more than one survey

 - To enable in-depth analysis of findings for internal reporting, and